Energy Efficient Condo Recommendations From HOA Property Management

 Design the Right Energy and Water Strategy for Your Property

-While we all know that no property is exactly the same as another, sometimes we discuss topics like energy management as though there are one-size-fits-all solutions.
+No property is exactly the same as another, yet we sometimes think about energy management as though there are one-size-fits-all solutions.
 Nothing could be further from the truth.
 Your condominium will face energy challenges completely distinct from those just down the street.
-That’s why it makes sense to start by crafting a unified and integrated utilities strategy before you begin to make changes.
+That’s why it makes sense to start by crafting a unified and integrated utilities strategy before making changes.

-Some of the steps you can perform in order to ensure that you create an appropriate power and water strategy include:
+Some steps you can perform to ensure you create an appropriate power and water strategy include:

 • Conducting an energy audit